Global-Health-Labs/DROP/docs/Web App/RADA User Experience.md

-The RADA web application has two experiment tabs, for LFA and NAAT experiments respectively.
-These are seperated because of differences in the experiment design, specifically around addition to non-plate based hardware.
-Modifications can be made to widen the breath of protocols that can be generated using RADA, as required.
+The RADA application features two distinct experiment tabs, one for LFA experiment and another for NAAT experiments.
+There are separated due to differences in the experimental design, especially regarding the addition of non-plate based hardware.
+Modifications can be made to widen the range of protocols that RADA can generate as needed.

 ![RADA Main Page](./images/RADA_homepage.PNG) <br>
 <small>Figure 1.
 Home page of RADA web application.
 LFA and NAAT tabs contain experiments for their respective chemistries. </small>